-This old-fashioned White Fruitcake is baked 4 weeks in advance and covered with a wine-soaked cloth, resulting in a moist and flavorful fruitcake.
-It’s made with lots of fresh pecans and candied cherries and pineapple.
-No citrus rind!!!
+This White Fruitcake is baked 4 weeks in advance and covered with a wine-soaked cloth, resulting in a moist and flavorful fruitcake.
+It’s made with lots of fresh pecans, candied cherries, and pineapple.
+It’s delicious!!

 Please read the steps and tips below before making this cake!